unChaz/sci-fi-5e/srd/classes/cybernetic.md

 > #### Your Muse
 >
-> Each Muse option produces a special creature or an object that reflects your patron’s nature.
+> Each Muse option produces a special creature or an object that reflects your muse’s nature.
 >
 > **_Link of the Chain._** Your familiar is more cunning than a typical familiar.
-Its default form can be a reflection of your patron, with sprites and pseudodragons tied to the Archfey and imps and quasits tied to the Fiend.
+Its default form can be a reflection of your muse, with sprites and pseudodragons tied to the Archfey and imps and quasits tied to the Fiend.
 Because the Great Old One’s nature is inscrutable, any familiar form is suitable for it.
 >
-> **_Link of the Blade._** If your patron is the Archfey, your weapon might be a slender blade wrapped in leafy vines.
+> **_Link of the Blade._** If your muse is the Archfey, your weapon might be a slender blade wrapped in leafy vines.
 If you serve the Fiend, your weapon could be an axe made of black metal and adorned with decorative flames.
-If your patron is the Great Old One, your weapon might be an ancient-looking spear, with a gemstone embedded in its head, carved to look like a terrible unblinking eye.
+If your muse is the Great Old One, your weapon might be an ancient-looking spear, with a gemstone embedded in its head, carved to look like a terrible unblinking eye.
 >
-> **_Link of the Tome._** Your Book of Shadows might be a fine, gilt-edged tome with tek skills of enchantment and illusion, gifted to you by the lordly Archfey.
-It could be a weighty tome bound in demon hide studded with iron, holding tek skills of conjuration and a wealth of forbidden lore about the sinister regions of the cosmos, a gift of the Fiend.
+> **_Link of the Tome._** Your Book of Shadows might be a fine, gilt-edged disk with tek skills of enchantment and illusion, gifted to you by the lordly Archfey.
+It could be a weighty disk bound in demon hide studded with iron, holding tek skills of conjuration and a wealth of forbidden lore about the sinister regions of the cosmos, a gift of the Fiend.
 Or it could be the tattered diary of a lunatic driven mad by contact with the Great Old One, holding scraps of tek skills that only your own burgeoning insanity allows you to understand and cast.